 Most infants with subglottic hemangiomas need treatments such as oral steroids, vincristine or propranolol.

-How common is breathing issues in PHACE syndrome?
+How common are breathing issues in PHACE syndrome?

-Although subglottic hemangiomas are relatively rare, one study showed that they are seen in 24 percent of kids with PHACE syndrome.
+Although subglottic hemangiomas are relatively rare, studies have shown that they are seen in 24-52 percent of kids with PHACE syndrome.
 Features that would make a subglottic hemangioma more likely include a hemangioma on the skin in the "beard" area (front of the ear, jaw, chin, front of the neck, and lips).
 It is possible, however, to have a subglottic hemangioma, a vascular ring or another hemangioma in the neck or chest pushing on the airway without having any hemangiomas on the skin.